-Two by two, visitors entered the newly built life-size replica of Noah’s Ark on Thursday, as the new theme park Ark Encounter opened in Williamstown, Kentucky.
+Visitors troop in the newly built life-size replica of Noah’s Ark, as the new theme park Ark Encounter opened in Williamstown, Kentucky.

 There are also exhibits on how Noah and his family survived the ordeal, legends of the flood and the beautiful craftsmanship of the ark, which all together may have taken up to 120 years to build.
 The life-sized replica is part of a $100 million theme park, called Ark Encounter, situated in Williamstown, Kentucky, halfway between Cincinnati and Lexington on I-75.